-The Quota System and the Stableford System are two common
+Quota System Vs. Stableford System

 Table

-Points for Quota System and Stableford
+Points for Quota System and Stableford System

 Quota System